 Sleeping with a partner can be more difficult than it appears.
 You have a couple factors to consider.
-First, you two may have different sleep habits.
+First, you and your partner may have different sleep habits.
 If you’re a night owl, you’re gonna have a hard time being compatible with an early bird.
 Back sensitivity could also be another issue.
 You may prefer a soft mattress while your partner likes a firm mattress.
 Obviously you can see how there could be well… a little tension in the bedroom.